As you will probably know, human beings are getting taller.

 Malnourished children don’t grow as much as children who have a healthy diet.
 Given a healthy diet is a relatively new concept (indeed, in many parts of Africa, it still hasn’t reached there yet), that explains why humans have started getting taller over this time period.

 This entry was posted on Friday, February 22nd, 2013 at 11:07 am and is filed under Science.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.